alejocn5/AlexandrusPS/README.md

 **Output:** the output files of  'APS1_IndexGenerator_QualityControl.pl’ will be located in two new directories created by AlexandrusPS:
-* ‘./Curated_Sequences’ which will contain the ‘CompiledSpecies.pep.fasta’ and ‘CompiledSpecies.cds.fasta’ files (Fig. 4C)
+* ‘./Curated_Sequences’ which will contain the ‘CompiledSpecies.pep.fasta’ and ‘CompiledSpecies.cds.fasta’ files.
-* ‘./Orthology_Prediction’ which will contain the ‘.cur.pep.fasta’ files (Fig. 4A).
+* ‘./Orthology_Prediction’ which will contain the ‘.cur.pep.fasta’ files.

 #### SUBSTEP 2: Orthology prediction by ProteinOrtho [[4]](#4)
 **Function:** Executes ProteinOrtho.

-**Input files:** In SUBSTEP 1 AlexandrusPS.sh generates a list of the cur.pep.fasta files (list_of_pepFiles.txt) in the './Orthology_Prediction’ directory (Fig. 4A).
-This list is the only argument for the script ‘./Code/APS1_IndexGenerator_QualityControl.pl’ (Fig. 2M).
+**Input files:** In SUBSTEP 1 AlexandrusPS.sh generates a list of the cur.pep.fasta files (list_of_pepFiles.txt) in the './Orthology_Prediction’ directory.
+This list is the only argument for the script ‘./Code/APS1_IndexGenerator_QualityControl.pl’.

-**Output:** ‘./Orthology_Prediction directory/ProteinOrthoTable.proteinortho’ (Fig. 4A)
+**Output:** ‘./Orthology_Prediction directory/ProteinOrthoTable.proteinortho’
 #### SUBSTEP 3: Selection of the orthology clusters from ProteinOrtho that are suitable for the positive selection analysis
 **Function:** Selects ProteinOrtho clusters (orthology groups or OGC) which are suitable for positive selection analysis by the following criteria (produced by  'APS4_OptimalProteinOrthoGroups.pl’):
 * 1) OGC encompassing at least three species